thompsop1sou/flash-card-app/README.md

 5. Start the front end.
    * Run the Godot executable.
-   * From the Project Manager window, import the front end project.
+   * From the Project Manager window, import the front-end project.
       * You should be able to navigate to the `front-end` folder and click "Import and Edit"
-   * With the project open, click the run button in the top right or press `F5`.
+   * With the project open, click the run button in the top right (or press `F5`).